siddhartha-gupta/SMF-Likes/README.md

 *General Settings*
 - Enable disable the mod with a single click
+- Enable disable like stats completely
+- Enable disable like posts notification for everyone
 - Number of likes to show at once in user profiles
 - Number of likes to show at once in notification panel
 - Whether to show like button on message index or not